raj03kumar/Data-Structures-and-Algorithm/README.md

 After flattening, left or each node should point to NULL and right should contain next node in preorder sequence.
 (It is NOT allowed to use any other data structure)

-SIMPLE UNDERSTANDING: We have to leave the left subtree as it is. we have to append the right subtree to the left subtree to its last node. then recursively we have to do this only.
+SIMPLE UNDERSTANDING: We have to leave the left subtree as it is.
+We have to append the right subtree to the left subtree to its last node. then recursively we have to do this only.

 APPROACH: